 - Don't force the cut as the blade may snap.

-- Jigsaws have a limitation as to thickness of material being cut. about 1½" is the limit for these saws.
+- Jigsaws have a limitation as to the thickness of material being cut. about 1½" is the limit for these saws.
 Beyond that the saw works too hot, can overheat and the blade wanders causing un-square cuts.

 - Jigsaw blades cut by pulling up.
 That means if you are cutting a material that has a finished side, say plastic laminate or paneling, you want to front side to be facing down.